Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 <br/>
 ## Further Research
-Although there are many details that can be modified in TSP algorithm to optimize them for this problem, there is one in particular that I consider very interesting.
+Although there are many details that can be modified in TSP algorithms to optimize them for this problem, there is one in particular that I consider very interesting.

 If you only work with virtual edges, a standard algorithm won't mark as visited the nodes crossed along the path between two nodes.
 Therefore, it would be interesting to use an algorithm that considers this particularity.

 <br/>
 ## Conclusion
 TSP is one of the most important problems in Computer Science.
-However, ofte we won't have and ideal complete graph but a sparse one.
+However, often we won't have and ideal complete graph but a sparse one.
 In this article, we've explained an approach to model the problem as a standard TSP allowing us to use state of the TSP algorithms.